norbert-acedanski/supernatural-guide/README.md

 - Arthur Ketch comes back in S13E07 (revealed, that he had the same spell as Rowena to bring him back, when dead)
 - In S13E13 becomes the ruler of Heaven and sits in Heaven's throne
 - No Monsters appear in S13E15
+- In S13E16 Sam and Dean end up in Scooby Doo tv series

 # TODO:
 - finish all seasons and episodes.